TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Sea Turtle Week 2016: Uncover the secrets of these remarkable reptiles AROUND NOAA // South Pole is last place on Earth to pass global warming milestone Milky Way now hidden from a third of humanity Near-average May closes out warm, wet spring for Lower 48
+Enter Search Terms Sea Turtle Week 2016: Uncover the secrets of these remarkable reptiles AROUND NOAA // Persistent heat across globe makes a baker’s dozen for the record books South Pole is last place on Earth to pass global warming milestone Milky Way now hidden from a third of humanity

 *   About our agency
 *   News and features